Educational Benefit Application Information

-Free and Reduced Price Meals are available to families who believe they may qualify.
-If your family chooses to apply please complete a Free and Reduced Meal Price Application Form.
-The forms can be obtained and returned (completed) to any school office.
+Educational Meal Benefits are available to families who qualify.
+If you would like to apply please complete an Educational Benefit application.
+Applications can be completed via Stratapps our online application system, or you can download and print an Educational Benefit Application Form Here.
+The forms can also be picked up and returned (completed) to any school office.
 You will be notified by mail of your child's status.
-Until notification, you must provide your child with a lunch or lunch money.
+Until notification, you must provide your child with lunch or lunch money.

 Please complete only one application per family.
-The information you give will be used to determine or prove your child's eligibility for free or reduced-priced meals.
-This information may also be used for other state or federally funded school benefits.
+The information you give will be used to determine your child's eligibility for Educational Benefits.
+This information may also be used for other state or federally-funded school benefits.

 Factors considered in the application process are the household size and total household income.